vinaykumarkv/Excel_to_XML_Converter/README.md

 Digital signatures:
 - ✅ Prove the XML hasn't been tampered with
 - ✅ Verify the document's authenticity
-- ✅ Meet compliance requirements for CoA documents
+- ✅ Meet compliance requirements for documents

 ---